Trucisabella/csci3172_lab5/labs/lab3/README.md

-# Activity / Lab / Assignment / Project Title
+# Lab 3: Creating a User Login and Registration System

 **[Optional]** If what is being submitted is an individual Lab or Assignment.
 Otherwise, include a brief one paragraph description about the project.